Your Unrestricted Funds Need Stewardship, Too

 Programs don’t stop when your fiscal year ends.
 You want to be able to show your impact over time, so you need a fund accounting system that can track funds across multiple years.

-Ready to see how a fund accounting system can simplify how you track your unrestricted funds?
-Join us for a product tour of Blackbaud Financial Edge NXT.
+Ready to see how fund accounting can transform the way you manage your unrestricted funds?
+Join our product tour of Blackbaud Financial Edge NXT.